google/oss-fuzz/docs/ideal_integration.md

 to have a unified way of implementing and maintaining fuzz targets and integrating them with OSS-Fuzz.
 However, we will still try to give recommendations on the preferred ways.

-Here are the 4 stages of integraion (starting from the easiest) that will make automated fuzzing simple, efficient and catch regressions early on in the development cycle.
+Here are several features (starting from the easiest) that will make automated fuzzing simple and efficient, and will allow to catch regressions early on in the development cycle.

-## Stage 1: Fuzz Target
+## Fuzz Target
 The code of the [fuzz target(s)](http://libfuzzer.info/#fuzz-target) should be part of the project's source code repository.
 All fuzz targets should be easily discoverable (e.g. reside in the same directory, or follow the same naming pattern, etc).